SFI-Lero/MOSS-I/README.md

 The PDF document produced here is generated from the markdown using a custom version of the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template).
 The main changes implemented here are the rendering of authors and DOI links.
 The template used here can be found under `/assets/templates` folder and is called [eisvogel.tex](https://github.com/SFI-Lero/MOSS-I/tree/main/assets/templates/eisvogel.tex).

 ### Reference style
 The reference style currently used is the IEEE style as per the `ieee.csl` file provided in the main repository.
 Other styles may be found in the [Citation Style Language - Style Repository](https://github.com/citation-style-language/styles).
+If an alternative style is used its `.csl` file should be added to this repository, and the "pandoc command" in the YAML defining the GitHub action should be adjusted.

 ### GitHub action
 The GitHub is defined by a YAML file (see below) found in the `.github/workflows` folder.
 The action (to convert the markdown document to a pdf file) is triggered uppon a push to the repository.